reedhedges/AriaCoda/README.md

   destructors) have been removed.
 If you derive from any ARIA class and intend to override a method, the use of the "override" specifier is encouraged;
   the C++ compiler should then warn if the base class method is not virtual.
+* Some function argument and return types have been changed from `int` to `size_t` or other more specific or appropriate type.
 * Various fixes and changes to improve optimization and conformance/correctness.
 Due to code removal, various optimizations in the source code (especially in frequently used storage and utility classes such